 Government of West Bengal's Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO, has developed Rural Craft Hub in Panchmura.

-The artists' collective will organise 'Bankura Mela' on November 2 - 4, 2018 to celebrate their craft-making tradition.
-This is the fifth consecutive year of this village festival organised by the artists.
+The artists' collective was organised 'Bankura Mela' on November 2 - 4, 2018 to celebrate their craft-making tradition.
+This was the fifth consecutive year of this village festival organised by the artists.
 Visitors can enjoy the festival and also visit throughout the year to take a tour of the village and meet artists at their homes to see their work.
 One can participate in craft-making workshops, learn the history of the craft and explore the artifacts at the Folk Art Centre.

 Train from Howrah to Bishnupur or Bankura takes about 3 hours.
 Panchmura is 23 kms from Bishnupur.
 From Kolkata it is about a 4 hours drive.